 Staff Responsibilities: Carol Smith will coordinate the project with the help of Nancy Taylor.
-They will direct the process for the hiring of a metadata archivist, undertake site visits and recruit and train volunteers.
+They will direct the process for the hiring of a metadata archivist, undertake site visits and recruit and volunteers.
 Working with the digital archivists on the advisory committee, they and the metadata archivist will set metadata standards, work with PACSCL and other organizations to disseminate the materials, and be available to the scanning facility for preservation and conservation questions.
-Carol Smith will also set up schedules for the various institutions to deliver records for scanning and serve as the conduit between the scanning facility and other project partners and consultants, including ATLA and Penn.
-She will facilitate meetings of the project participants and the advisory committee, and help in providing project reports.
+Carol Smith will also set up schedules for the various institutions to deliver records for scanning and s the conduit between the scanning facility and other project partners and consultants, including ATLA and Penn.
+She will facilitate meetings of the project participants and the advisory committee, and in providing project reports.
 Barbara Hogue will provide financial oversight for the project and periodic financial reports.
 She will also provide public relations support, which includes ensuring that checks are sent, convening meetings of project participants and the advisory committee, and assisting with the launch of the site and project publicity.
-The Metadata Archivist will download EAD records that describe individual collections from the PACSCL website, assign additional identifiers if needed, review all materials after they are scanned, and provide additional subject headings and data as needed.
+The Metadata Archivist will download EAD to that describe individual collections from the PACSCL website, assign additional identifiers if needed, review all materials after they are scanned, and provide additional subject headings and data as needed.
 We will seek additional volunteers to transport records and assist as transcribers.
-Allan Hasbrouck will serve as transcription director as he has in past projects, providing files of scanned materials and importing them into formats that can load into a queue.
-He will also be responsible for donwloading existing finding aids for the records from the PACSCL sites as well as helping the metadata archivist with ongoing issues such as the expansion of existing databases.
+Allan Hasbrouck will serve as transcription director as he has in past projects, providing files of scanned materials after they are scanned from the PACSCL sites as well as helping the metadata archivist with ongoing issues such as the expansion of existing databases.

 An advisory committee will gather twice annually to look at what's changing in the field and assess how we are meeting our scholarly and technical goals, including our expansion of finding aids, adherence to digital metadata and preservation standards, use of the website, and plan of project promotion.
-The committee consists of two digital archivists: Rachel Appel of Temple University and Scott Ziegler of the American Philosophical Society, two historians, Dr. Christopher Pearl, assistant professor of American Studies and Lycoming College and Dr. James Fenimore Cooper, Jr., professor of
+The committee consists of two digital archivists: Rachel Appel of Temple University and Ziegler of the American Philosophical Society, two historians, Dr. Christopher Pearl, assistant professor of American Studies and Lycoming College and Dr. James Fenimore Cooper, Jr., professor